Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 - food or drinks contaminated by infected animals

-Early symptoms can feel like “ordinary sickness”:
+Early symptoms can look like common illnesses:

 - fever